Find products best meets your needs. No more worries about the authenticity of suppliers.Find Suppliers

 A surface grinder is a type of grinder mainly used for finishing processes.
 It utilizes an abrasive, rotating wheel to finish the surface of a workpiece which is held in place by a vise.
 Aside from finishing, surface grinders can also cut a variety of metal into smaller pieces.

-Surface grinding is the most common type of grinding process.
+A surface grinder is one of the most common grinder machine tyopes.
 It can grind different types of metals and non-metals that require a refined and smooth surface.
 So what makes surface grinding so popular?
 When processing a part with other machining operations such as milling or turning, part tolerances and surface quality deteriorate as the tool inserts wear.
-However, the abrasive wheel of a surface grinder can be dressed to maintain the sharp cutting edges, resulting in consistent finishing and high dimensional accuracy.
+However, the abrasive wheel can be dressed to maintain the sharp cutting edges, resulting in consistent finishing and high dimensional accuracy.
 Check out the blog entry below to find out who uses these surface grinders: